Katy maintains a 3-year-old sourdough starter and uses it for as much bread, muffin, and pancake baking as she can!

 Bread Bags (about $5 each)

-Without any preservatives homemade bread doesn't last as long as store bought bread.
+Without any preservatives, homemade bread doesn't last as long as store-bought bread.
 So the storage method is super important.
-You want to keep the bread fresh but not seal in up completely, which encourages mold.
+You want to keep the bread fresh but not seal it up completely, which encourages mold.

 Give reusable bread bags made of breathable (usually linen or cotton) material.
-The air flow will keep mold from growing on the bread.
-Quality ones will have drawstring closure.
+The airflow will keep mold from growing on the bread.
+Quality ones will have a drawstring closure.

 Bread Knife ($20–$50)